Lena Hoschek opens Berlin Fashion Week with Provence-inspired line

-Models strutted down the catwalk in over the knee summer dresses and patterned skirts accessorized with straw hats, light scarves or floral crowns.
+Models strutted down the catwalk in over the knee summer dresses and patterned skirts accessorised with straw hats, light scarves or floral crowns.

 Off the shoulder white tops or shirts were tucked into floaty red or blue skirts while light summer dresses were tied at the waist with long ribbons.